Axonix Tools

 Images are the heaviest part of the modern web.
 According to the HTTP Archive, images make up nearly 50% of the total bytes of an average web page.
 If you are a web developer, blogger, or site owner, choosing the right image format is the single most impactful optimization you can make for your site speed (and SEO!).

 But with options like JPG, PNG, WebP, AVIF, and HEIC, it's easy to get overwhelmed.
 Which one should you use?
-Let's dive into the technical details and find the answers.
+The technical details and answers follow.

 The Old Guard: JPG and PNG